jthorniley/pyusb2ax/README.md

 are still sent to each dynamixel, but the results are collated by the USB2AX and sent back as one packet.

-When a read instruction is sent to a servo, the servo will will a small amount of time determined by the <tt>return_delay_time</tt> parameter in its control table, then send a reply packet containing the information requested.
+When a read instruction is sent to a servo, the servo will wait a small amount of time determined by the <tt>return_delay_time</tt> parameter in its control table, then send a reply packet containing the information requested.
 By default the return delay time is set to 250, which appears to be rather too long for the sync_read command to